cupidthecat/cupidfetch/README.md

 ## Notes

-This project is a work-in-progress for learning and experimentation.
+This project is a continuous work-in-progress for learning and experimentation.
+Expect frequent changes or refactoring as new features are added.

 ## License